nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Dictionary Entry Structure:
  - **Definition:** Focuses on the technical definition and principal components of aptasensors.
- - **Part-of-Speech:** Identifies aptasensors as a noun, classified under biosensors and molecular sensors.
+ - the part-of-speech is  Identifies aptasensors as a noun, classified under biosensors and molecular sensors.
  - **Classification:** Details the broader categories to which aptasensors belong.
  - **Synonymy:** Lists terms that are interchangeably used with or closely related to aptasensors.
  - **Hypernymy:** Identifies more general categories that encompass aptasensors.